The TEXSOM Awards judging is conducted by panels of

 (Varietal Red, Sparkling, White Traditional Method or Fortified Red Blend),

-- Wines are presented to judges in coded glasses with a random number identifier corresponding to judges' paperwork
+- Entries are presented to judges in coded glasses with a random number identifier corresponding to the judges' paperwork.

-- No wine bottles are visible to judges at any time until the entire competition is completed
+- No bottles are visible to judges at any time until the entire competition is completed.

-- Staff members are instructed to avoid discussing ANY wine brand names whether or not entered into the competition
+- Staff members are instructed to avoid discussing ANY wine and spirit brand names whether or not entered into the competition.

-- Following the competition, judges receive a copy of the code sheets of the wines they judged with awards noted so they are able to compare competition records with their notes from the judging
+- Following the competition, judges receive a copy of the code sheets of the wines and spirits they judged with awards noted so they are able to compare competition records with their notes from the judging.

 The decision of the judges is final and no changes are made to awards once the judging panel has completed judging.